Ironman 70.3 Dún Laoghaire is coming! Here’s everything you’ll need to know.

 Relays are teams of 2-3 members.
 Every discipline needs to be done.
 It is not possible to skip one of those three legs.

 The event offers 50 qualifying slots for the 2019 Ironman 70.3 World Championship in Nice, France.

 Ironman 70.3 Dún Laoghaire: Road Closures Map

 Access will be limited on the day, so it has the potential to be a logistical nightmare.
 Plan ahead and warn all your spectators travelling up for the day about these disruptions to traffic.

 There will be no access to Dún Laoghaire harbour in the morning and several roads from Dún Laoghaire into the city centre along the Coast Road will be affected.
 The quays will close in the morning but will reopen around 10 am.

 We’ll update you with all the details of road closures closer to the event.

-For more information: Ironman
+For more information visit the Ironman website.